-Grossly, size of the kidneys was decreased in all experimental group of mice in comparison to control group of mice.
+Grossly, the size of the kidneys was decreased in all experimental groups of mice in comparison to the control group of mice.
 Histologically, there was infiltration of inflammatory cells.
 Congestion, cell necrosis, degeneration of renal tubular epithelial cells, hypertrophied glomerulus, and tubular dilatation were observed in kidney sections (Figure 5C).
-In case of all three organs, the histopathologic changes were severe in the highest concentrated effluent water treated mice (Figure 5C).
+In the case of all three organs, the histopathologic changes were severe in the highest concentrated effluent wastewater-treated mice (Figure 5C).